Muhammad-Alsad/Reading-Notes/class14.md

     - Relational Plots:
         scatterplot(): This function creates a scatter plot, showing the relationship between two variables. lineplot(): This function creates a line plot, useful for showing the trend or change in a variable over time or another continuous dimension.

     - Categorical Plots:
          barplot(): This function creates a bar plot, commonly used to compare the values of a categorical variable. countplot(): This function creates a count plot, which displays the count of occurrences of each category in a categorical variable.

 #### Discuss the role of the Seaborn Cheat Sheet in a Python developer’s workflow.
-What are some key sections or elements featured in the cheat sheet that can help a developer quickly reference Seaborn functionalities?
+What are some key sections or elements featured in the cheat sheet that can help a developer quickly reference Seaborn functionalities ?
     - Visual Overview
     - Plot Functions
     - Plot Customization